VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

 + **<ins>Planar Prison</ins>:**
 *Ser Grinnaux* will stun and pull everyone toward him.
-Afterward, he will chain himself with every player, applying a <span class="speDebuff">Planar Imprisonment</span> debuff, forciong the players to stay inside the reduced arena.
+Afterward, he will chain himself with every player, applying a <span class="speDebuff">Planar Imprisonment</span> debuff, forcing the players to stay inside the reduced arena.

 ___